Pzqqt/Pzqqt.github.io/_posts/2022-06-13-Paradox Kernel for phoenix.md

 ## Features

-- Always updating until I don't have device
+- Always updating until I don&#39;t have device
 - Always merge Linux and CAF upstream updates as quickly as possible
 - Always compile with the latest Google clang compiler and the latest and most stable gcc compiler
 - Port some useful features from later versions of Linux kernel (Damon, mglru, etc.)
 - Supports charging by bypassing temperature restrictions to maximize charging speed.
-Enable "USB fast charging" with any kernel tuning application
+Enable &quot;USB fast charging&quot; with any kernel tuning application
 - Fixed lots of compile-time warnings, and silenced a lot of kernel logspam
 - Free forever, no advertising revenue, no donations accepted